 The current situation that all businesses are in is what is being termed the Fourth Industrial Revolution (IR-4).
-It is the revolution of computers, the Internet, mobile, Internet-of-Things (IoT), Artificial Intelligence and Machine Learning (AI/LM)
+It is the revolution of computers, the Internet, mobile, Internet-of-Things (IoT), Artificial Intelligence and Machine Learning (AI/ML)

 No business will survive without embracing the IR-4 and that means embracing all things computer and software.